 I was just so sick of her.
 Of being anywhere near her.

-'You spoke to Dom,' James said, more an observation than a question.
+'You spoke to Dom,' James said after a while, more an observation than a question.

 I tore myself out of my reverie and met his espresso eyes.